Consolidate your career as a Graphic Designer with the Diploma of Graphic Design.

 Students are encouraged to attend all face-to-face classes and participate in excursions or other organised activities.

-Students will be enrolled in a minimum of 1120 hours for full time training.
+Students will be enrolled in a minimum of 1120 hours for full-time training over an 18-month period.
+Students attend campus for classes 2 days per week, from 9am - 4/5pm.
 Part-time enrolment is available after consultation with the department, however preference is given to full-time students.

 Educational Support Services

 As an enrolled student at GOTAFE you may access a wide range of academic support services to assist you to meet the academic challenges of your course from our Learning Support Unit.